-Autonomic neuropathy occurs when the nerves that control involuntary bodily functions are damaged.
-This may affect blood pressure, temperature control, digestion, bladder function and even sexual function.
+Autonomic neuropathy occurs when there is damage to the nerves that control automatic body functions.
+It can affect blood pressure, temperature control, digestion, bladder function and even sexual function.

-The nerve damage interferes with the messages sent between the brain and other organs and areas of the autonomic nervous system, such as the heart, blood vessels and sweat glands.
+The nerve damage affects the messages sent between the brain and other organs and areas of the autonomic nervous system.
+These areas include the heart, blood vessels and sweat glands.

-While diabetes is generally the most common cause of autonomic neuropathy, other health conditions — even an infection — may be to blame.
-Some medications also may cause nerve damage.
-Symptoms and treatment will vary based on which nerves are damaged.
+Diabetes is the most common cause of autonomic neuropathy.
+It can also be caused by other health conditions, viral or bacterial infections, or some medications.
+Symptoms and treatment vary based on which nerves are damaged.

-Signs and symptoms of autonomic neuropathy vary based on the nerves affected.
-They may include:
+Signs and symptoms of autonomic neuropathy depend on which nerves are damaged.
+They might include:

-- Urinary problems, such as difficulty starting urination, incontinence, difficulty sensing a full bladder and inability to completely empty the bladder, which can lead to urinary tract infections.
+- Urinary problems, such as difficulty starting urination, loss of bladder control, difficulty sensing a full bladder and inability to completely empty the bladder.
+Not being able to completely empty the bladder can lead to urinary tract infections.

-- Sexual difficulties, including problems achieving or maintaining an erection (erectile dysfunction) or ejaculation problems in men and vaginal dryness, low libido and difficulty reaching orgasm in women.
+- Sexual difficulties, including problems achieving or maintaining an erection (erectile dysfunction) or ejaculation problems.
+In women, problems include vaginal dryness, low libido and difficulty reaching orgasm.

-- Difficulty digesting food, such as feeling full after a few bites of food, loss of appetite, diarrhea, constipation, abdominal bloating, nausea, vomiting, difficulty swallowing and heartburn, all due to changes in digestive function.
+- Difficulty digesting food, such as feeling full after a few bites of food, loss of appetite, diarrhea, constipation, abdominal bloating, nausea, vomiting, difficulty swallowing and heartburn.
+These problems are all due to changes in digestive function.

-- Sweating abnormalities, such as sweating too much or too little, which affects the ability to regulate body temperature.
+- Sweating problems, such as sweating too much or too little.
+These problems affect the ability to regulate body temperature.

 - Sluggish pupil reaction, making it difficult to adjust from light to dark and seeing well when driving at night.

-- Exercise intolerance, which may occur if your heart rate stays the same instead of adjusting in response to your activity level.
+- Exercise intolerance, which can occur if your heart rate stays the same instead of adjusting to your activity level.

 When to see a doctor

-Seek medical care promptly if you begin experiencing any of the signs and symptoms of autonomic neuropathy, particularly if you have diabetes and it's poorly controlled.
+Seek medical care promptly if you begin having any of the signs and symptoms of autonomic neuropathy, particularly if you have diabetes that's poorly controlled.

-If you have type 2 diabetes, the American Diabetes Association (the Association) recommends annual autonomic neuropathy screening for people with type 2 diabetes as soon as you've received your diabetes diagnosis.
-For people with type 1 diabetes, the Association advises annual screening beginning five years after diagnosis.
+If you have type 2 diabetes, the American Diabetes Association recommends annual autonomic neuropathy screening beginning when you receive your diagnosis.
+For people with type 1 diabetes, the association advises annual screening beginning five years after diagnosis.

 Many health conditions can cause autonomic neuropathy.
-It may also be a side effect of treatments for other diseases, such as cancer.
+It can also be a side effect of treatments for other diseases, such as cancer.
 Some common causes of autonomic neuropathy include:

-- Abnormal protein buildup in organs (amyloidosis), which affects the organs and the nervous system.
+- Irregular protein buildup in organs (amyloidosis), which affects the organs and the nervous system.

-Autonomic neuropathy may also be caused by an abnormal attack by the immune system that occurs as a result of some cancers (paraneoplastic syndrome).
+Autonomic neuropathy may also be caused by an immune system attack triggered by some cancers (paraneoplastic syndrome).

-- Treatment with certain medications, including some drugs used in cancer chemotherapy.
+- Certain medications, including some drugs used in cancer treatment (chemotherapy).

-- Inherited disorders.
-Certain hereditary disorders can cause autonomic neuropathy.
+- Certain inherited disorders also can cause autonomic neuropathy.

-Factors that may increase your risk of autonomic neuropathy include:
+Factors that might increase your risk of autonomic neuropathy include:

-Diabetes.
+- Diabetes.
 Diabetes, especially when poorly controlled, increases your risk of autonomic neuropathy and other nerve damage.
-You're at greatest risk if you have had the disease for more than 25 years and have difficulty controlling your blood sugar, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+You're at greatest risk if you have difficulty controlling your blood sugar.

-While certain inherited diseases that put you at risk of developing autonomic neuropathy can't be prevented, you can slow the onset or progression of symptoms by taking good care of your health in general and managing your medical conditions.
+Certain inherited diseases that put you at risk of developing autonomic neuropathy can't be prevented.
+But you can slow the onset or progression of symptoms by taking care of your health in general and managing your medical conditions.

 - Control your blood sugar if you have diabetes.

-- Get appropriate treatment for any autoimmune disease.
+- Get appropriate treatment if you have an autoimmune disease.